srishtijaju19/srishtijaju19/README.md

 ## Hi there 👋

+My name is Srishti!
+I have experience as Data Scientist for over 5 years, interested in all things Data Science
+- 🔭
+- 🌱
+- 📫 How to reach me: ...
+- 😄 Pronouns: she/her

 <!--
 **srishtijaju19/srishtijaju19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.